-“Well,” Lieutenant Baker was still looking through his binoculars, “We can use the artifact to our advantage.
-It’s floating there like a diamond, so we can advanced from the bottom to the landing platform the Curtani have taken.
+“Well,” Lieutenant Stephen said, engrossed with his binoculars, “We can use the artifact to our advantage.
+It’s shaped like a diamond or a vertically resting spindle, so we can advance from the bottom to the landing platform the Curtani have taken.
 They wouldn’t be able to see us coming from below until we are right on top of them.
 With heavy weapons going in first, Jenson and Minsk can just open fire as soon as they approach the corner.”

 Jenson kept smiling.